On Kitaoka's conjecture and lifting problem for universal quadratic forms: Introduction

 Then we move on to the main goal of this note, namely, to proving several finiteness results concerning the (non-)universality of certain quadratic forms (and, slightly more generally, $\co_F$-lattices).

 \begin{theorem} Let $F$ be a totally real number field, $L$ an $\co_F$-lattice, and $d,m\in\N$.
-There are (at most) finitely many totally real number fields $K\supset F$ of degree $d=[K:\Q]$ such that $L\otimes\ok$ represents all elements of $m\ok^+$. \end{theorem}
+There are at most finitely many totally real number fields $K\supset F$ of degree $d=[K:\Q]$ such that $L\otimes\ok$ represents all elements of $m\ok^+$. \end{theorem}

 This theorem includes, as a significant special case, a new result on the sum of squares, for one can take $F=\Q$ and $L=\Z^r$ equipped with the quadratic form $Q=x_1^2+\dots+x_r^2$.
-It also extends the results on the \textit{lifting problem} (i.e., whether a form can be universal over a larger number field) obtained by the authors, and partly resolves an open question formulated in \cite{KY1}: As Corollary \ref{cor:z-forms} we show that a given quadratic form is universal only over finitely many totally real number fields of degree $d$.
+It also extends the previous results on the \textit{lifting problem} (i.e., whether a form can be universal over a larger number field, see \cite{KY1} and \emph{potentially universal quadratic forms} in \cite{XZ}), and partly resolves an open question formulated in \cite{KY1}: As Corollary \ref{cor:z-forms} we show that a given quadratic form is universal only over finitely many totally real number fields of degree $d$.

 We further apply these results to prove a weak version of Kitaoka's conjecture:

 \begin{theorem} For each $d\in\N$, there are only finitely many totally real number fields $K$ of degree $d=[K:\Q]$ over which there is a ternary universal $\ok$-lattice. \end{theorem}